mr-raccoon-97/deep-learning-library/README.md

 There is an example [here](examples/model.cpp) , of the digit MNIST dataset for a simple neural network working.
 Since I'm not a facebook team don't expect pytorch's performance, but it works nice.

 In the future, I plan to re write the backend using static polymorphism to avoid the virtual calls that disables the compilers optimizations.

+Important 18/10: Thank you for all the support!
+I will be inactive developing features for a few months researching in how to implement quantization and loading torchscripts into the computational graph for making CPU inference, I just find out how to create memory pool for quantized tensors using low level C and had some cool ideas using template metaprogramming.

+Anyway, every contribution is welcomed since I'm planning to rehuse the user interface created for this library.
+If you are not sure of your contribution, just push it into the in-process folder and I will see how can I merge it into the project, we need implementations for convolutions, optimizers, criterions, broadcasting mechanisms, etc..

+## To build the project

+Please see the [contributing](.github/CONTRIBUTING.md#building-the-library) guide for more information.

 Example: